 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date changes in wages/benefits and/or applicable increases in permissible deductions, PHA will verify all income and expense information for the family member for whom the change is reported.
 44. Limits on Interim Recertification 12.18 РНА Updated to currently policy to reflect removal of limit on voluntary interim recertifications during declared emergencies During times of economic/health emergencies declared by the mayor or his/her designee, PHA may temporarily lift the limit on voluntary interim rent reductions for nonexempt families.
 PHA will make determinations as to when to re-impose the limit once the emergency has been resolved.
 4/15/21 45.
-Change in Household Composition 12.23.1 PHA Not currently included in the ACOP PHA will not approve any additions to the family composition after a head of household leaves the unit or is deceased unless they are the legal guardian of an existing family member.
+Change in Household Composition 12.23.1 РНА Not currently included in the ACOP PHA will not approve any additions to the family composition after a head of household leaves the unit or is deceased unless they are the legal guardian of an existing family member.
 PHA will not approve the addition of any individual who is considered to be an unauthorized occupant residing in the property before the request for addition.
-Individuals with a legitimate claim of right to the unit may be given a grievance hearing upon request.
-4/15/21
+Individuals with a legitimate claim of right to 4/15/21 the unit may be given a grievance hearing upon request.

 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date 46.
 Remaining Members of the Tenant Family 12.28 PHA Added clarification that the remaining member must have been included on the Lease.
 In the event that the head of household moves out of the unit or dies, a remaining adult family member (with or without children in the unit) may apply to become HOH of the unit if that adult has been part of the family for at least one year, is listed on the Lease, is in compliance with all program rules and regulations and meets all other program eligibility and continued occupancy requirements.
 Individuals who are not listed on the Lease are not considered Tenants and are not eligible to apply to become the HOH when and if the head of household or co-head moves out of the unit, is evicted or is deceased, unless otherwise described in this section.
 Individuals with a legitimate claim of right to the unit may be given a grievance hearing upon request.
 4/15/21 Chapter 15: Tra ansfer Policy 47.
-15.1 Overview (and throughout Chapter 15) PHA Revised language to indicate certain policies described in this chapter will apply to PAPMC and AME developments , 06/16/22
+15.1 Overview (and throughout Chapter 15) РНА Revised language to indicate certain policies described in this chapter will apply to PAPMC and AME developments Revised the following language: Residents who wish to transfer from one site to another (outside of the necessary transfers) within PHA's Public Housing Program, which includes PAPMC and AME developments unless prohibited pursuant to their respective Tenant Selection Plan(s), must apply to be placed on the applicable SBWL assuming the waiting list is open.
+Additionally, residents must wait until after their initial lease term to submit an application for housing at a PHA PH conventional or scattered site.
+06/16/22